awsdocs/amazon-appstream2-developer-guide/doc_source/autoscaling.md

 The condition that triggers the action set in **Scaling Policy Action**\.
 This condition includes a scaling policy metric, a comparison operator, and a threshold\.
 For example, to scale a fleet if the utilization of the fleet is greater than 50%, your scaling policy condition should be "If Capacity Utilization > 50%"\.

 **Scaling Policy Metric**
-This is the metric on which your scaling policy is based\.
+Your scaling policy is based on this metric\.
 The following metrics are available for scaling policies:
 **Capacity Utilization**
-Percentage of instances in a fleet that are being used\.
+The percentage of instances in a fleet that are being used\.
 You can use this metric to scale your fleet based on usage of the fleet\.
 For example, **Scaling Policy Condition**: "If Capacity Utilization < 25%" perform **Scaling Policy Action**: "Remove 25 % capacity"\.
 **Available Capacity**
-Number of instances in your fleet that are available for user sessions\.
+The number of instances in your fleet that are available for user sessions\.
 You can use this metric to maintain a buffer in your capacity available for users to start streaming sessions\.
 For example, **Scaling Policy Condition**: "If Available Capacity < 5" perform **Scaling Policy Action**: "Add 5 instance\(s\)"\.
 **Insufficient Capacity Error**
-Number of session requests rejected due to lack of capacity\.
+The number of session requests rejected due to lack of capacity\.
 You can use this metric to provision new instances for users that are unable to get sessions because of lack of capacity\.
 For example, **Scaling Policy Condition**: "If Insufficient Capacity Error > 0" perform **Scaling Policy Action**: "Add 1 instance\(s\)"\.

 ## Managing Fleet Scaling Using the Console<a name="autoscaling-console"></a>

-You can set up and manage fleet scaling using the AWS Management Console in two ways: during fleet creation, or anytime using the **Fleets** tab\.
-Two default scaling policies are associated with newly created fleets after launch and can be edited via the console from the **Scaling Policies** tab\.
+You can set up and manage fleet scaling by using the AppStream 2\.0 console in either of the following two ways: During fleet creation, or any time, by using the **Fleets** tab\.
+Two default scaling policies are associated with newly created fleets after launch\.
+You can edit these policies on the **Scaling Policies** tab in the AppStream 2\.0 console\.
 For more information, see [Create a Fleet](set-up-stacks-fleets.md#set-up-stacks-fleets-create)\.

 For user environments that vary in number, define scaling policies to control how scaling responds to demand\.
 If you expect a fixed number of users or have other reasons for disabling scaling, you can set your fleet with a fixed number of instances\.